Groctel/Groctel/README.md

 ### 👋 A bit about myself

-I'm a computer engineering student in the [University of Granada](https://www.ugr.es/) who likes to learn new things in his spare time and also create free software for everyone to use.
+I'm a computer engineering student in the [University of Granada](https://www.ugr.es/) who likes learning new things in his spare time and also create free software for everyone to use.
-I like learning new things (as in anything) and writing small programs for fun!
+I like learning writing small programs for fun and helping others with their programming conundrums!

 ### 💾 Languages I know and use